 - (i) Employees, including Faculty Members.
-Sanctions imposed with respect to Responding Parties who are employees or faculty members may include, but are not limited to, one or more of the following: dismissal from employment, non-renewal of an employment contract, suspension (without pay), probation, reprimand, warning, restitution, training and/or counseling, no-contact order, removal from an administrative appointment, removal of one or more job responsibilities, removal from a committee, removal from a leadership position, reassignment of advisees, prohibition against new advisees, limitation or loss of rights or privileges, loss of awards and/or honors, and/or community service, among others. - (ii) Students.
-Sanctions may include, but are not limited to, one or more of the following: expulsion, suspension, probation, reprimand, warning, restitution, education/counseling, no-contact order, restriction from extracurricular programs or activities, loss of leadership opportunity or positions in activities, housing restriction/relocation, and/or loss or restriction from College employment, limitation or loss of rights or privileges, loss of awards and/or honors, and/or community service. - (iii) Student Groups, Organizations and Teams.
-Sanctions for groups, organizations and teams may include suspension, revocation or denial of registration or recognition, probation, reprimand, warning, restitution, education, restriction, among other possible sanctions
+Sanctions imposed with respect to Respondents who are faculty members or other employees may include, but are not limited to, one or more of the following: dismissal from employment, non-renewal of an employment contract, suspension (without pay), probation, reprimand, warning, restitution, training and/or counseling, no-contact order, removal from an administrative appointment, removal of one or more job responsibilities with a corresponding salary reduction, removal from a committee, removal from a leadership position, reassignment of advisees, prohibition against new advisees, limitation or loss of rights or privileges, loss of awards and/or honors, and/or community service, among others. - (ii) Students.
+Sanctions may include, but are not limited to, one or more of the following: expulsion, suspension, probation, reprimand, warning, restitution, education/counseling, no-contact order, restriction from extracurricular programs or activities, loss of leadership opportunity or positions in activities, housing restriction/relocation, and/or loss or restriction from College employment, limitation or loss of rights or privileges, loss of awards and/or honors, and/or community service. - (iii)Student Groups, Organizations and Teams.
+Sanctions for groups, organizations and teams may include, but are not limited to, suspension, revocation or denial of registration or recognition, probation, reprimand, warning, restitution, education, or restriction, among other possible sanctions.

-10 Consistent with Section 9(i), the Dean of the College, in consultation with the Title IX Coordinator, may designate administrator person who holds a leadership position in Academic Affairs to serve in this role.
+&lt;sup>8 Consistent with Section VII.B.9(f), the Dean of the College, in consultation with the Title IX Coordinator, may designate an administrator who holds a leadership position in Academic Affairs to serve in this role.

 - (iv) Considerations.
 In determining an appropriate sanction, the College may take into account the nature and degree of sanction that may be necessary to stop the misconduct, prevent it from recurring, and address its effects and also may take into account any other factors that may lead to a fair and appropriate outcome under the circumstances.
-Such factors may include, for example, but are not limited to: - The nature and circumstances of the misconduct, including whether it involved violence, the threat of violence, or coercion; how severe or pervasive it was; whether it occurred once, more than once, or repeatedly; and whether or to what extent the Party found responsible intended or reasonably should have expected that the conduct would harm the Complaining Party or others. - The impact of the misconduct on the Complaining Party, including whether or to what extent the misconduct has interfered or may interfere with the Complaining Party's education, employment, or other opportunities at the College, and whether or to what extent the misconduct has resulted or may result in physical, emotional, or other harm. - The impact of the misconduct on the College community, including whether or to what extent the misconduct has interfered or may interfere with an educational, employment, or other aspect of the College environment. - The disciplinary history of the Party deemed responsible. - Any other mitigating or aggravating circumstances, such as whether the Party found responsible has a history of other misconduct and/or discipline at the College and whether the Party found responsible accepted responsibility and/or remorse for his or her conduct and its effects. - The range of sanctions imposed in cases involving similar or analogous circumstances.
+Such factors may include, for example, but are not limited to: - The nature and circumstances of the misconduct, including whether it involved violence, the threat of violence, or coercion; how severe and pervasive it was; whether it occurred once, more than once, or repeatedly; and whether or to what extent the Party found responsible intended or reasonably should have expected that the conduct would harm the Complainant or others. - The impact of the misconduct on the Complainant, including whether or to what extent the misconduct has interfered or may interfere with the Complainant's education, employment, or other opportunities at the College, and whether or to what extent the misconduct has resulted or may result in physical, emotional, or other harm. - The impact of the misconduct on the College community, including whether or to what extent the misconduct has interfered or may interfere with an educational, employment, or other aspect of the College environment. - The disciplinary history of the Party deemed responsible. - Any other mitigating or aggravating circumstances, such as whether the Party found responsible has a history of other misconduct and/or discipline at the College and whether the Party found responsible accepted responsibility and/or remorse for his, her or their conduct and its effects.
+For example, misconduct of an employee with any type of past or present supervisory responsibility for a Complainant shall be considered a significant aggravating factor. - The range of sanctions imposed in cases involving similar or analogous circumstances.